-The Complainant and the Respondent and their respective advisors are asked to keep the information related to the investigation and resolution private, to the extent consistent with appli-
+The Complainant and the Respondent and their respective advisors are asked to keep the information related to the investigation and resolution private, to the extent consistent with applicable law.
+Witnesses are asked to keep any information learned in an investigation meeting confidential, to the extent consistent with applicable law.